sakshi-patil27/Tic_Tac_Teo_Game/README.md

 Java Tic Tac Toe Game
 This is a simple implementation of the classic Tic Tac Toe game in Java.
 It's a two-player game where players take turns to place their symbols (X or O) on a 3x3 grid.
 The first player to get three of their symbols in a row, column, or diagonal wins the game.

+Features

+User vs User: Play against a friend on the same computer.
+Interactive Interface: The game provides a user-friendly interface in the console.
+Win Detection: The game automatically detects winning combinations and declares a winner.
+Valid Move Check: Prevents players from making invalid moves.
+Replayability: Once a game is finished, players can choose to play again without restarting the application.

 How to Play
 1) The game board is a 3x3 grid, and each cell is identified by its row and column numbers.